(In the voice of a famous redneck comedian!)

 They post articles and images on websites without the copyright owner’s permission.
 Even if you just post an excerpt from an article, even if you alter an image, and even if you credit the owner, it is still copyright infringement.
 If you use images on your website that you did not create or that you didn’t license from the owner, you are probably a copyright infringer.
 It doesn’t matter if you didn’t know; innocent infringement is still infringement!!!

-Now I know many business owners will want to argue that they were not the ones who put together their website, their newsletters, their brochures, and that the third party developer was responsible.
+Now I know many business owners will want to argue that they were not the ones who put together their website, newsletters, and brochures, and that the third-party developer was responsible.
 It doesn’t matter.
 YOU are the business that is using the unlicensed image on YOUR materials, and YOU are ultimately responsible for the infringement.
 And trust me; YOU will be the one receiving the demand letter.

 You should use as little of the work as necessary to get your point across, but how do you determine how much is okay?
 There is no hard and fast rule, like the 10% rule I have seen cited elsewhere; it is determined on a case-by-case basis.
 Commercial use vs. noncommercial use is also considered when determining if a use constitutes a fair use with the key consideration being: Will the other party’s use cause the copyright owner to make fewer sales? —— I am pretty sure that the redneck comedian referenced above will not lose one dime based on my fair use of his monologue!